javiberd/matrix-c/README.md

-# matrix-c
-A library in C for Matrixes
+This a simple matrix library in C